Formulas | Formula library

 )

-Trigger Flow when an entered date value changes
+Trigger Flow when a value you enter changes

-This example is to set a condition for a Flow so it sends a notification when previously entered Last Working Date changes, but not when it in originally entered.
-When the value of the field changes, the formula checks the prior value and the Flow triggers only if the prior value is not blank.
+This example is to set a condition for a Flow so that it sends a notification when the Last Working Date you previously entered changes.
+But not when you entered it originally.
+When the value of the field changes, the formula checks the prior value and the Flow triggers only if the prior value isn't blank.

 Copy